Black Patch Tobacco Wars: The wars come to an end

 In April 1908, a Kentucky State Guard detachment commanded by Lieutenant Newton Jasper Wilburn led a series of raids against the Night Riders' leaders.
 Wilburn arrested several of the men and also provided protection to several key informers.
 He gained the help of former Night Riders, including Macon Champion, who implicated fifteen local farmers.
 The arrests broke the power of the Night Riders and effectively ended the Black Patch War.
 Lieutenant Wilburn was rewarded with a promotion to captain.
 Even though most men arrested were not convicted at trial, Capt.
 Wilburn's actions helped bring law and order to the region.

 Aftermath

 By the summer of 1910, the Night Rider trouble had come to an end except for a few scattered minor episodes.
 The tobacco growers were now receiving higher prices for their crops.
 A challenge to the ATC reached the US Supreme Court, which ruled in United States v.
 American Tobacco Co.
 (1911) that the Duke trust, ATC, was a monopoly and was in violation of the Sherman Anti-Trust Act of 1890.
-ATC was ordered to dismantle.
+It ordered the ATC to dismantle.

-Gov. Augustus E. Willson commissioned Major Bassett as a Lt.
-Colonel in the Kentucky Militia.
-Bassett was called on several times to protect witnesses during the trials of the Night Riders.
-Many of the Night Riders escaped prosecution while others were sued in civil courts.

-John C. Latham did not rebuild his warehouse, instead donating the site to the city of Hopkinsville to be used as a park.
-It was named Peace Park.

-Dr. Amoss faced trial in the Christian County Court, and in March 1911, he was acquitted of all charges.
-Nevertheless, he left the state, accompanying his physician son to New York City.
-He practiced medicine there until his death in 1915.